Qiskit/qiskit/docs/migration_guides/algorithms_migration.rst

 *Back to* `TL;DR`_

-Instead of a :class:`~qiskit.utils.QuantumInstance`, :mod:`qiskit.algorithms.time_evolvers` are now initialized using an instance of the :class:`~qiskit.primitives.Sampler` or :class:`~qiskit.primitives.Estimator` primitive, depending on the algorithm.
+Instead of a :class:`~qiskit.utils.QuantumInstance`, :mod:`qiskit.algorithms.time_evolvers` are now initialized using an instance of the :class:`~qiskit.primitives.Estimator` primitive.
+The legacy classes can still be found in :mod:`qiskit.algorithms.evolvers`.

 On top of the migration, the module has been substantially expanded to include **Variational Quantum Time Evolution** (:class:`~qiskit.algorithms.time_evolvers.VarQTE`\) solvers.